brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/your-feed-page.png)

-# Installation
+# Developer Guide

-Ensure that meteor is run on your system, if not [install Meteor](https://www.meteor.com/install).
+Ensure that the latest version meteor and most stable version of node is run on your system, if not [install Meteor](https://www.meteor.com/install).

 Afterwards, clone or [download a copy](https://github.com/tasteofmanoa/manoa-munchies/archive/master.zip) of the repository to your system.